fairdirect/foodrescue-app/README.md

         You can also install Qt 5.13 for Android or higher, but will need additional steps: for Qt 5.13.x or higher, you have to update your `extra-cmake-modules` package manually to 5.68.0 (see chapter [5.1.
 Version Compatibility Matrix](#51-version-compatibility-matrix)); and for Qt 5.14 or higher additionally you have to [adapt the Android Manifest file](https://stackoverflow.com/a/62108461) of this application.
 For Qt 5.15, additional steps may be necessary as that has not been tested yet.
 The next version after Qt 5.15 will probably be Qt 6, to which Kirigami and this application would have to be ported first.

 7. **Install Kirigami for Android.** We want to cross-compile an application for Android that depends on Kirigami.
 Ubuntu repositories do not provide Kirigami built for Android, so we have to do that ourselves.
 Instructions are mostly [from here](https://community.kde.org/Marble/AndroidCompiling#Setting_up_Kirigami).
+Note that for desktop builds, we use Kirigami from system packages instead.

     1. Clone the repository inside sub-directory `lib/` of your Food Rescue App project source tree.
 This is necessary [due to a limitation of the build process](https://stackoverflow.com/a/62326971).